top of page

 Why Adults Make Remarkable Piano Students

 Here’s something I tell my own students: adults often make better learners than they give themselves credit for.
 You are more self-aware.
-You can reflect.
+You can reflect on your experiences.
 You understand the value of time and the importance of habits.

-You’ve likely navigated careers, raised families, managed households, survived losses, and celebrated milestones.
-And now, you're choosing this hobby not because you have to, but because you want to.
+You’ve likely navigated careers, raised families, and celebrated milestones.
+You’re choosing this hobby not because you have to, but because you want to.
+That kind of intrinsic motivation?
+It’s a superpower.

 So no, you are not too old to start.
 In fact, you are precisely the kind of student who tends to thrive at the piano.